After setbacks, Benfica and Inter meet in Champions League | Sports-Games

 Benfica is hoping the loss against Porto was a one-off and it can stay on track to make it past the quarterfinals for the first time since losing the final to Inter rival AC Milan in 1990.

-The loss to Porto came as a surprise as Benfica had been thriving domestically and in Europe.
+''Losing is part of soccer,'' Benfica coach Roger Schmidt said Monday. ''But we had won a lot before that, and we learn from the victories and the losses.
+My team put that loss to Porto in the past very quickly.''
+The defeat against Porto came as a surprise as Benfica had been thriving domestically and in Europe.
 It was only its second defeat following a setback at Braga 17 matches ago.
 It had won 13 of its last 15 matches in all competitions since then.

 Inter, in the last eight for the first time in 12 years, had drawn with Juventus in the Italian Cup before the tie with Salernitana.
 It had lost to Fiorentina and Juventus in the Italian league prior to that.
 Its last win was against Lecce in the league on March 5.

+''Benfica lost two games all season, but they will find an Inter team that knows what it wants and knows the match it has to play,'' Inter coach Simone Inzaghi said.

+''We need a match between head and heart.
+I have no doubts about the heart, the boys have always had that.
+The head is very important.''
 Benfica, European champion in 1961 and 1962, has been one of the surprises of the Champions League this season after starting in the third qualifying round.
-It went on an unbeaten run to win a difficult group that included powerhouses Paris Saint-Germain and Juventus, then easily eliminated Belgian champion Club Brugge in the round of 16.
+It went on an unbeaten run to win a difficult group that included Paris Saint-Germain and Juventus, then easily eliminated Belgian champion Club Brugge in the round of 16.

 Only Napoli have scored more than Benfica's 23 goals, while no quarterfinalist has registered fewer than the 11 netted by Inter, which got past Benfica rival Porto in the last 16.

-Benfica will try to win five consecutive Champions League games for the first time since 1989-90, when it won six in a row on route to the final against AC Milan.
+''We analyzed Inter's game against Porto, but not only that,'' Schmidt said. ''We know that they have a lot of experience and a lot of quality.''
+Benfica will try to win five consecutive Champions League games for the first time since 1989-90, when it won six in a row on its way to the final against AC Milan.

 It will be the fourth meeting between Benfica and Inter in European competitions, with Benfica winless in the previous three after two losses and a draw.